-LASIK eye surgery at Cutarelli Vision is an “out-patient” procedure, which means that you walk into our surgical suite, have your procedure and then walk out again.
+LASIK eye surgery at Cutarelli Vision is an out-patient procedure, which means that you walk into our surgical suite, have your procedure, and then walk out again.
 Dr. Cutarelli typically performs LASIK surgeries on Wednesday and Friday afternoons at our on-site surgery center in Denver and Fort Collins, Colorado.
-Your LASIK eye surgery procedure will be scheduled at the time of your comprehensive LASIK eye exam.

-Your face must be meticulously clean and free of all additives.
+- Your face must be meticulously clean and free of all additives.
 Certain items will alter the effect of the laser on your eyes and, as a safety precaution, surgery will be cancelled if any are present.
-On the day of your surgery, you must refrain from using:

 - Facial or eye makeup: lipstick, foundations, powders, etc.

 - Products that contain alcohol

 - Hair products that could leave residue on your face: conditioners, hair spray, mousse, etc.